 PKD and Tolvaptan

-Patients with PKD but no other conditions have the same risk as other patients with CKD.
+Patients with polycystic kidney disease (PKD) but no other conditions have the same risk as other patients with CKD.
 Test your eGFR against the ranges above (under ‘Are patients with kidney disease at increased risk from COVID-19?‘).
 Some patients take Tolvaptan to slow growth of PKD cysts.
 There is no reason to suspect that this affects your risk from COVID-19.
 For those on Tolvaptan:

 - It’s fine to stay on Tolvaptan if you are well.
 Stop it if you’re poorly.

 - Patients on Tolvaptan must still have monitoring blood tests regularly, and the drug has to be issued from hospital.
-We’re looking into the safest and simplest ways to do this while minimising visits, and expect to be in touch with everyone who has hospital appointments coming up.
+We’re finding the simplest and safest ways to do this while minimising visits, and expect to be in touch with everyone who has appointments coming up.

 - Temporarily we are not starting any new patients on Tolvaptan, as that involves several additional hospital visits.